What to visit in Almaty (city guide)

 Kazakhstan's long and complex history has created a multifaceted cultural experience, making it an incredibly interesting place to explore.
 There is no shortage of attractions and activities, and the beauty of the landscapes is sure to amaze the discerning traveller.

-Listed below are the TOP of the best sights in Almaty that are worth visiting:
+Listed below are the TOP of the best sights in Almaty that are worth visiting (things to do in Almaty):

 Now that you know more about Kazakhstan, here is our list of the best attractions in the city and Almaty region.